Configure LDAP with TLS (SSL)

 In many on-premises environments, LDAP runs on a private network with self-signed or privately issued certificates.

-If your LDAP server does not present a chained certificate (i.e., missing CA), you must manually upload the CA certificate to the Passbolt server.
+If your LDAP server does not present a certificate chain (i.e., missing CA), you must manually upload the CA certificate to the Passbolt server.

-💡 Passbolt provides an official certificate bundler tool to simplify retrieving and formatting certificates from LDAPS servers.
+💡 Passbolt provides an official certificate bundler tool to simplify retrieving and formatting certificates from LDAP servers with TLS.

 Step 1: Ping the Server